BenKalegin/xcite-rpg/README.md

-to run the project, issue commands yarn install yarn start
+to run the project, issue commands:

+yarn install

+yarn start